fastpm/fastpm/README.rst

 The Particle Mesh solver and 2LPT initial condition generator in fastPM are written from scratch to properly support pencil / stencil domain decomposition schemes.

-The following files in fastPM are originally from cola_halo [COLAHALO]_ by Jun Koda:
+The following files in fastPM are originally from other projects:

-- msg.c :  Provides logging infrastructure

-- pmtimer.c : Provides time profiling

-- pmsteps.c : COLA stepping
+- fastpm-steps.c : COLA stepping [COLAHALO]_ by Jun Koda.

+- power.c : Reading CAMB power spectrum [COLAHALO]_

-- power.c : Cosmology functions
+- cosmology.c : Cosmology functions [COLAHALO]_

 The source code of fastPM is distributed under GPLv3.

 ..
 [2LPT] http://cosmo.nyu.edu/roman/2LPT/
 ..
 [COLA] https://bitbucket.org/tassev/colacode/